IchanP/IoT-Summer/README.md

 - The moisture sensors data wire is connected to GP26, or ADC0.
 - The temperature and humidity sensors data wire is connected to GP14.
 - The LED is connected to GP16.
+- The photoresistor is connected to GP27, or ADC1.

 #### Resistors and Voltage Dividers